Subaru · Forester · 2011

 The 2011 Subaru Forester received an overall safety rating of 4 out of 5 stars from NHTSA.

-The most commonly reported complaint categories for the 2011 Subaru Forester are engine (44 reports), air bags (23 reports), service brakes (7 reports).
+The most commonly reported complaint categories for the 2011 Subaru Forester are engine (44 reports), air bags (23 reports), unknown or other (7 reports).

 Yes.
 NHTSA has 16 recalls on record for the 2011 Subaru Forester.
 Scroll up to review the published recall summaries, consequences, and remedies.
 To check for unrepaired recalls on your specific vehicle, use your VIN at nhtsa.gov/recalls.